 To answer this, we will here develop a broad sketch of the two socialisms inherited by Lenin -- anarchist socialism also referred to as libertarian socialism, and communist socialism -- and define their essential characteristics.
 We will then survey the politics of Lenin, and compare his words and acts against the essential characteristics of these two socialisms.
 Because Lenin's deeds are well known, we will focus on his rhetoric.
 To capture Leninism as accurately as possible, we will quote him directly, and use his words to focus our attention on the historical evolution of the content of his politics, per his most prominent books, pamphlets, and speeches.
 Keeping this goal in mind, we will not examine the origins or sources of Lenin's political philosophy, and we will not investigate if, or how Leninism arose from the two socialisms.
 Rather, we will explore Leninism from its emergence in the pre-war period, trace its development through to the era of Great War and the Russian Revolution when Lenin came to power, and examine how his political philosophy compared with the two socialisms of his era.
 Beginning with his written works from 1901, we shall investigate the basis of Leninism, and analyze how it contrasts with the two socialisms.
 To achieve this, we will observe where each of the two socialisms made contact with Leninism and where they did not, up until 1921, by which time the full substance of Leninism was readily apparent.

 Before sketching anarchism and communism, we begin with a high-level definition of socialism.
 Looking backwards, political observers date the origin of modern socialism to the 1820s and 1830s.
 Socialism arose as a direct response to the poor labour conditions and low wages of the early nineteenth-century, when industrialism and capitalism were on the rise, and the concentration of capital in the hands of business and political elites produced evermore discontent among the working poor.
-The upshot of socialist analysis was that capitalism was inequitable, and that political power and economic resources should be redistributed to create a society that was more egalitarian, and provide a dignified quality of life for all, rather than resplendence for the few and destitution for the many.
-The basic tenets that all socialisms shared were anti-capitalism, and the belief that the management of resources, production, and government should be public rather than private.
-To achieve these ends, the earliest works of socialist theory aimed at helping people unpack the political economy of capitalism, and devising anti-capitalist programs to solve society's most pressing problems.
+The upshot of socialist analysis was that capitalism was inequitable, and that political power and economic resources should be redistributed to create a society that was egalitarian, and provide a dignified quality of life for all, rather than resplendence for the few and destitution for the many.
+The basic tenets that all socialisms shared were anti-capitalism, and the belief that the ownership and management of resources, production, and government should be public rather than private; put briefly, the essence of Socialism is shared social control over social life.
+To achieve this end, the earliest works of socialist theory aimed at helping people unpack the political economy of capitalism, and devising anti-capitalist programs to solve society's most pressing problems.